chrisgrieser/nvim-origami/README.md

   (Normally, folds are opened when you search for some text inside a fold, and *stay* open afterward.)
 - Remember folds across sessions (and as a side effect, also the cursor position).
+- Add line count to the `foldtext`, while preserving the highlighting of the line (requires Treesitter parser for the language).

 > [!NOTE]
 > This plugin only opens and closes folds.
 It does **not** provide a